Broncos safety Justin Simmons placed on IR

 Harris, 30, was an undrafted rookie signed by Vikings' assistant general manager George Paton in 2015.
 He became a full-time starter in 2019 when he led the NFL with 6 interceptions.
 Harris then started all 16 games for Minnesota in 2020, then moved on to Philadelphia where he started 14 games last year.

 He was among the Eagles' final cuts two weeks ago, then asked for his release from their practice squad a week ago.
-Harris could be a candidate to be called up to the 53-man roster.
+Given Harris has been playing through training camp and the preseason, it would not be unreasonable for the Broncos to consider calling him up their 53-man roster in time for next week's home game against the San Francisco 49ers..

 SUGGESTED VIDEOS: Sports